 The loan-to-value ratio adjusted to reflect the outstanding hybrid capital as being 50 per cent. debt and 50 per cent. equity rather than the IFRS classification of the same instrument being 100 per cent. equity.
-This is a key performance measure that Heimstaden considers to be relevant for assessing Heimstaden's indebtness.
+This is a key performance measure that Heimstaden Bostad considers to be relevant for assessing Heimstaden Bostad's indebtedness.